DocNow/twarc-ids/README.md

 # twarc-ids

-This module is a simple example of how to create a plugin for [twarc].
-It uses [click-plugins] to extend the main twarc command, and to manage the command line options.
+This module is a simple reference implementation of a [twarc] plugin.
+It uses [click-plugins] to extend the main twarc command with an 'ids' subcommand that reads tweet data and writes out their identifiers.

+It also is an example of using `twarc.ensure_flattened` to make ensure that data has been "flattened" to make it easier to process Twitter API data as a stream of tweets where referenced entities (users, media, etc) have had their ids turned into objects.
+While not strictly needed for this plugin it does make it easier to read the data since API responses can contain one tweet in the payload or a list of tweets.

+## Install

 First you need to install twarc and this plugin: